Santi Matteo e Margherita, Ortignano

 Santi Matteo e Margherita is a Catholic parish church in the frazione of Ortignano in the town of Ortignano Raggiolo, province of Arezzo, region of Tuscany, Italy.
 The church is part of the Diocese of Arezzo-Cortona-Sansepolcro.

 Originally solely dedicated to Santa Margherita, upon its elevation to parish in 1699, it was also dedicated to St Matthew.
-The interior once housed paintings from the Sienese school, including an tempera altarpiece depicting a Madonna and Child with Saints by Giacomo Pacchiarotto, now in the Museo Diocesano of Arezzo.
+The interior once housed paintings from the Sienese school, including a tempera altarpiece depicting a Madonna and Child with Saints by Giacomo Pacchiarotto, now in the Museo Diocesano of Arezzo.